plancsar/DniTools/README.md

 **agm_dates.sh** prints a list of D'ni dates for the All Guild Meetings for the current (or a given) year, to be used by the AGM moderator.

+**convdnidate.py** converts a D'ni date and time to the Gregorian calendar.

 **dninum.py** converts numbers between base 10 and 25, with various formats (Dnifont, Alphanumeric, Brackets).

 **dniroman.py** converts a line of text in D'ni to and from various transliterations.